adamlab40/APAC-Expansion-Decision-Engine/README.md

 ---

+## What This Produces

+Running the pipeline generates decision-ready outputs in `outputs/`:

+* **Market ranking and driver breakdown:** `market_scores.csv`
+* **Simulation outputs:** `monte_carlo_results.csv`, `monte_carlo_summary.csv`
+* **Payback outcomes:** `payback_distribution.csv`
+* **Dashboard data (including sensitivity artefacts):** `dashboard_data.pkl`
+* **Executive summary deck:** `apac_expansion_recommendations.pptx`

+---

-## Approach
+## How It Works

-The project follows a consulting-style analytical workflow:
+The project follows a consulting-style analytics workflow:

 1. **Data collection**
-   Pulls real, publicly available country-level data from trusted international sources.
+   Pulls public country-level data from trusted international sources and caches downloads locally.

 2. **Feature engineering**
-   Transforms raw indicators into comparable, standardised metrics across markets.
+   Converts raw indicators into comparable, standardised metrics so markets can be evaluated on a consistent basis.

-3. **Multi-criteria decision analysis (MCDA)** Aggregates multiple drivers into a single comparative ranking using configurable weights.
+3. **Multi-Criteria Decision Analysis (MCDA)** Aggregates multiple drivers into a single ranking using configurable weights.

-4. **Sensitivity analysis**
-   Tests how rankings change when strategic priorities (weights) are adjusted.
+4. **Sensitivity analysis (strategic priorities stress-test)** Explores how rankings change when weights are adjusted, helping distinguish robust recommendations from assumption-driven outcomes.

-5. **Monte Carlo simulation**
-   Models uncertainty in assumptions to assess the stability of rankings and revenue outcomes.
+5. **Monte Carlo simulation (economics uncertainty stress-test)** Produces a distribution of 12-month outcomes for the top-ranked market under uncertainty in assumptions.

 6. **Executive delivery**
-   Results are presented through an interactive dashboard and a board-style PowerPoint deck.
+   Provides an interactive dashboard for exploration and a PowerPoint deck for decision-makers.

+---

+## Methodology

+### Scoring framework (MCDA)

+Markets are evaluated across five criteria, each weighted in `config/weights.yml`:

+* Market size
+* Purchasing power
+* Digital readiness
+* Governance risk
+* Corruption risk

+The engine computes standardised component scores per criterion and aggregates them into a total score and final rank.
+Component scores are exported for transparency.

+### Sensitivity analysis

+Rather than treating weights as fixed, the dashboard explores how rankings shift under changes to strategic priorities.
+Sensitivity configuration is defined in `config/weights.yml` (including `step` and `runs`) and computed via the scoring module.

+### Monte Carlo simulation

+Monte Carlo simulation generates a 12-month distribution of outcomes for the top-ranked market under the current assumptions set.
+Results include mean/median and percentile bounds (e.g., P10/P90), plus payback outcomes.

 ---